 The challenge for me is that even though the rules state that I am able to hike the same 5-mile section of the trail 20 times, I do not want to hike the same section more than once.
 I want to see 100 different miles of this trail, making this just a bit tougher.
 I also live more than two hours away from any section of the trail, so I will have to drive a decent amount to get to the trail.
 I have a full time job supporting my family, which I can’t just up and ignore.
 I also have an amazing family; a beautiful wife and two amazing daughters (ages six and one) that I don’t want to spend too much time away from.

 I do, however, have some options to explore.
-This past October, I enjoyed an awesome, adventurous two-day kayak trip on the Pine River in the Huron-Manistee National Forest, you can read the story here.
+This past October, I enjoyed an awesome, adventurous two-day kayak trip on the Pine River in the Huron-Manistee National Forest.
 The trail covers almost 140 miles within the forest, and I would truly enjoy spending a few days hiking it, and exploring much more of what I haven’t discovered yet.
 I can also head down to Ohio, where the trail runs down the west side of the state, along the southern part, and back up the eastern side.
 I could choose a section of the trail in Ohio, and maybe stop and visit my sister-in-law and brother-in-law and their kids in Wilmington, which isn’t far off the trail, by the Little Miami River in the Little Miami State Park or hike through Hocking Hills, which I have been wanted to take my wife to for quite some time now.

 I guess I need to start planning out my year in order to accomplish what I am setting out to do.
 I know that I can break it down to a bunch of day hikes, but I wouldn’t mind doing some overnight backpacking on the trail, whether it be in Michigan’s Upper Peninsula, or possibly the Allegheny National Forest of Pennsylvania.
 I could try and plan a family trip to the Adirondacks of New York, but I’m not sure if this year would be good for that, having a one year old.
 That may have to wait a year or two, unless my wife would agree to a trip there with just the two of us, if we can get a babysitter.
 I could also do a section of the trail up in the Border Region of Minnesota, a 104-mile section rated as difficult where backcountry experience and land navigation skills are necessary, visiting the Grand Portage State Forest, or even the Great Plains of North Dakota, which I have not visited yet in my life.
 With over 4,600 miles, the options are copious.